mapp-john/ftp-server/README.md

 # FTP-Server
-## FTP server Class that can be started and stopped programatically
+## FTP server Class that can be started and stopped programmatically
 ## With randomized username, password, RSA keys
 ## Ideal for on-demand FTP and SFTP file transfers